shijuvar/gokit/training/README.md

 *	Testing Go applications: Basics to BDD-style testing and mocking.
 * Dependency management for Go: Dep and Vgo.
 * Debugging, Profiling and Tracing Go programs.
+*	Introduction to Cloud Native and Microservices
-*	Building next-generation APIs with gRPC.
+* Building Next-Generation APIs using gRPC and Protocol Buffers
+* Introduction to NATS and NATS related messaging patterns
-* Working with cloud-native messaging systems: NATS and NATS Streaming Server.
+* Building Event-Driven Microservices with NATS Streaming Server
-* A primer on building cloud-native distributed systems and microservices with Go ecosystem.
+* Building microservices with Go kit - A toolkit for building microservices in Go

 ### Cloud Native Microservices in Go
 --------------------------------------------------------
 **Course Duration:**  2 Days

-**Prerequisite:**  Experience in building Go apps; Knowledge in Distributed Systems
+**Prerequisite:**  Experience in building real-world Go apps; Knowledge in Distributed Systems

+**Target Audience:** Sr. Engineers and Architects

 **Level:** Advanced